enviodev/.github/README.md

 ?
 Which template would you like to use?
 > "Gravatar"
 [↑↓ to move, enter to select, type to filter]
-Then choose a language from Javascript, Typescript or Rescript to write the event handlers file.
+Then choose a language from Javascript, Typescript, or Rescript to write the event handlers file.

 ?
 Which language would you like to use?
 > "Javascript"
   "Typescript"
   "Rescript"
 [↑↓ to move, enter to select, type to filter
-This will generate the config, schema and event handlers files according to the template and language chosen.
+This will generate the config, schema, and event handlers files according to the template and language chosen.

-Configure the files according to your project
+#Configure the files according to your project
 Here is an example of how to configure the files for indexing.

-Generate code according to configuration
+#Generate code according to configuration
-Once you have configured the above files and deployed the contracts, the following can be used generate all the code that is required for indexing your project:
+Once you have configured the above files and deployed the contracts, the following can be used to generate all the code that is required for indexing your project:

 envio codegen

-Run the indexer
+#Run the indexer
 Once all the configuration files and auto-generated files are in place, you are ready to run the indexer for your project:

 pnpm start
 View the database

-To view the data in the database, run
+#To view the data in the database, run

 ./generated/register_tables_with_hasura.sh
 and open http://localhost:8080/console.

 Admin-secret for local Hasura is testing

-Alternatively you can open the file index.html for a cleaner experience (no Hasura stuff).
+Alternatively, you can open the file index.html for a cleaner experience (no Hasura stuff).
 Unfortunately, Hasura is currently not configured to make the data public.

-Local testing using Hardhat and Docker
+#Local testing using Hardhat and Docker
 Below are steps to be followed when testing the indexer locally using Hardhat and Docker.

-NB: All the files must be configured as per guideline above.
+NB: All the files must be configured as per guidelines above.

 Removing stale data